 Avoidance of double taxation in China and Hong Kong

-Hong Kong is an important business and financial center and many investors from China set up an office or open a company here
+Hong Kong is an important business and financial center and many investors from China set up an office or open a company here.
+The features of this double tax treaty allow for a preferential tax treatment for those doing business both in China and in Hong Kong.

 The taxes covered by the Hong Kong-China double tax treaty